xiangcatherine/json-study/study.md

 <!-- your answer here -->
 ```

-I forgot, my roomate Dave has two goldfish, one named Bob (he's red) and the
-other named Mr.MagicNibbles (yellow) and bites a bit.
-Please copy the JSON you
+## Modeling Data Using JSON: Part II

+The kitchen also has a fruit basket containing several cultivars of apples in
+different amounts.
+There are 2 Fuji apples, 7 Gala apples, and 1 Golden
+delicious apple.

-already wrote and include the information about Dave's fish.
+Copy the JSON that you wrote for the previous question and include the new information about the kitchen.

 ```json
 <!-- your answer here -->